 In the world of online shopping, conversational UIs serve as personal shopping assistants.
 They can recommend products based on your preferences, help you find specific items, and even assist you with the checkout process.

 Imagine a chatbot helping you select the perfect outfit by showing you options based on your style and previous purchases.
-Or even a shopping bot providing a customer with steps on how to pick a perfect shirt size using your shop.
+Or even a shopping bot providing customers with steps on how to pick a perfect shirt size using your shop’s guide.
+Chatbots like Lyro AI are capable of personalized product recommendations and tailoring responses to match your brand’s unique tone and customer needs.

 Read more: Explore the best ecommerce chatbots for your online store.
 Moreover, check out how chatbots for business can benefit your organization.